marmaladeDE/Development-VM/README.md

 Solution:

-Please DONT'T use in the config.yaml not the Top Level Domain ".dev" or ".local" as this is somehow reserved in newer versions of vagrant. anderes verzeichnis
+Please DON'T use in the config.yaml not the Top Level Domain ".dev" or ".local" as this is somehow reserved in newer versions of vagrant.